Naming your jQuery event:

 Promoting your jQuery event:

 The jQuery suite of logos is available to be used, unaltered, to promote your event.
-We’ve outlined the proper uses for each individual logo under the previous “logos” section in the brand guidelines.
+We've outlined the proper uses for each individual logo on the logos page.
 Below are some things we would like you to avoid:

-Also, we strongly suggest having an open and public Call For Speakers within your local community for your event.
+We strongly suggest having an open and public Call For Speakers within your local community for your event.
 After all, that is what jQuery thrives on: the input of our community.
+After the event, we encourage you to provide links to the presenter content and make your presentations available online to reach the widest audience possible.

 jQuery Developer Summit